Sofia Akateva: 2022–23 season: Russian national title

 Akateva competed on the domestic Russian Grand Prix (in lieu of the ISU Grand Prix, as Russian skaters were banned from competing internationally due to the Russian Invasion Of Ukraine) Akateva was assigned to the first and fourth stages of the Russian Grand Prix series.

 At the first stage of the Russian Grand Prix, Akateva ranked second in the short program with a score of 72.70. in the free skate she successfully landed a triple axel, and two quad toes, one of which was landed in combination with a double axel.
 She won the free skate and ranked second overall, 7.98 points behind Kamila Valieva.

 At the fourth stage of the Russian Grand Prix, Akateva ranked second in the short program with a score of 83.39, before ranking third in both the free skate and the overalls, taking the bronze medal behind Elizaveta Tuktamysheva and Sofia Muravieva.
 Her results at the first and fourth stages of the Russian Grand Prix series qualified Akateva for the Russian Grand Prix Finale.

 Akateva competed at the 2023 Russian Figure Skating Championships.
 She successfully landed a triple axel in the short program and ranked in first place.
 She ranked in second place in the free skate after falling on her opening triple axel, though she otherwise skated cleanly, landing two quad Toe loops and ranking in first place overall and winning the gold medal.

 Akateva competed next at the 2023 Channel One Trophy where she was assigned to the team titled “The Red Machine” and was captained by Alina Zagitova.
 Akateva ranked in third place after the short program but landed a Triple Axel and both quad Toe loops in the free skate to rank in first place in the individual standings and help the Red Machine claim victory in the team standings.

 Akateva’s last competition of the season was the 2023 Russian Grand Prix Final.
 She fell on her Triple Axel in the short program causing her to rank in fifth place and 10.22 points behind Adeliia Petrosian.
-She landed a Triple Axel and two quad Twos in the free skate, although both quads were marked as under-rotated and she moved up to only fourth place overall, missing out on a medal by only 0.52 points.
+She landed a Triple Axel and two quad Toe loops in the free skate, although both quads were marked as under-rotated and she moved up to only fourth place overall, missing out on a medal by only 0.52 points.

-In late June, Akateva was diagnosed with a stress fracture of the foot and had to suspend training.
-By late July she was able to resume training.